 - Try to floss at the same time each day.
 This helps turn it into part of your daily routine, making it less likely that you will forget.

-- Use ADA-approved flossing options, since they’ll be safe for the teeth and gums and effective at removing plaque.
+- Use ADA-approved flossing options, since they’re considered safe for the teeth and gums and effective for removing plaque.

 - Don’t floss aggressively.
 If you are worried about getting the technique correct, ask your dentist for a demonstration.

 - Take your time.
 Be sure to run the floss along the entire edge of each tooth — getting a bit of the front and back surfaces — as well as the gum line.

 - Brush at least twice a day, every day — once in the morning and once before bed.
 You can also brush 1–2 times during the day as needed.

 - At the same time, don’t overbrush.
 Unless your dentist says otherwise, you should only brush more than twice a day on an as-needed basis to protect your enamel.

 - Each brushing session should take two minutes, minimum.
 This gives you enough time to brush all tooth surfaces thoroughly.

 - Use gentle brushstrokes.
 If you press too hard, you can wear down your enamel, leaving the delicate structures of your teeth vulnerable to decay.